RXNationGMG/RXNationBot/README.md

 [64 Bit](https://nodejs.org/dist/v12.13.0/node-v12.13.0-x64.msi)

-After Installing Node.Js Download This Repository On Your Desktop Or In Your Android Device!
+After Installing Node.js Download This Repository On Your Desktop Or In Your Android Device!

 After Installing The Repository Extract It!
-And Go to config.js and put ur token in there! **DO NOT SHARE IT CUZ IT WILL LIKELY GO HACKED!**
+And Go to config.js and put ur token in there!

+**NOTE!
+DO NOT SHARE IT OK**

 After that add ur prefix In there and after going to config.js go to config.yml for emoji set!